 This is a fun electronics kit that has been used for years in our house.
 I’d recommend starting with a small kit, to see if you like it and then upgrading from there!

-I haven’t had chance to write about our Makey Makey kit, but our banana piano was one of my children’s favourite activities last year.
+I haven’t had a chance to write about our Makey Makey kit, but our banana piano was one of my children’s favourite activities last year and more recently we made a giant Operation game.
 The kit takes just seconds to set up and the creative opportunities are endless!

 Make your own Science kits